Pooch63/Buffalo-Tongue/README.md

 (go to documentation.md for documentation)

-Buffalo Tongue DB is a fun, very small database that stores everything in memory.
-It does not store data in a file.
+Buffalo Tongue DB is a fun, very small database with built-in type checking that stores everything in memory (not persistent).
-It provides type checking, an extremely useful feature in my opinion.

 It also supports most database functions, including: